ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 - New icon for Project Status has been added - No KPI, Custom KPI

-- On the first page under Project dates and work - added Scheduled Finisg, Baseline finish and Variance for Baseline information
+- On the first page under Project dates and work - added Scheduled finish, Baseline finish and Variance for Baseline information

 - Under Milestones - added Baseline finish date